E-commerce

 Step 5: Take action and follow up

-Define KPIs before rollout: changes in NPS or CSAT, ticket volume, conversion rate on corrected pages.
-Studies on the value of loyalty (HBR) remind us why this loop deserves budget and product time.
+Define KPIs before rollout: changes in NPS or CSAT, ticket volume, conversion rate on the corrected pages.
+Research on the value of loyalty (HBR) reminds us why this loop deserves a budget and product time.

 Setup checklist